-Power inverter is a very useful device which can convert Low voltage from a DC sources to high voltage AC.
-The most common power inverter is 12V to 240V inverter.
-Perhaps that is because 12V batteries are common and easily available.
-This type of power inverter usually draws high current from a DC battery therefore your battery should be able to provide a high flow of electric current.
-Normally lead acid batteries can serve this purpose easily.
-The power taken from battery is then converted to 240V square wave alternative current so that we may empower those electric appliances which work on 240V instead of 12V.
-Inverter falls in the category of expensive devices so many people don’t buy them even if they need them.
-What if I tell you how to build an inverter yourself?
+A power inverter is a very useful device that can convert Low voltage from a DC source to high voltage AC.
+The most common power inverter is a 12V to 240V inverter.
+Perhaps that is because 12V batteries are common.
+This type of power inverter usually draws a high current from a DC battery so the battery should be able to supply a high flow of electric current for a long time.
+Normally lead acid batteries can serve this purpose very well.
+This current is then converted to a 240V square wave alternative current so that we can power up 220V to 240V electric appliances.

-I have used a two-stage regulated power supply to avoid frequency changes with the drop of battery voltage.
-First stage is 7809 which is a standalone voltage regulator.
+I have used a two-stage regulated power supply to avoid frequency changes with the drop in battery voltage.
+The first stage is 7809 which is a standalone voltage regulator.
 It converts 12V DC to 9V DC.
-Then we have used a 22 Ohm resistor and then a zener diode of 8.2V which forces voltage to stay at 8.2V.
+Then we used a 22 Ohm resistor and then a Zener diode of 8.2V which forces the current to stay at 8.2V.
 The 22 Ohm resistor is there just to aid the Zener diode.

 The output frequency of this inverter circuit is a square wave which is not ideal to power up inductive loads.
 If you want to power up any inductive load then use it at your own risk.
 However, I do power up fans at home using this inverter.
 The only issue I had with them was a little decrease in the fan speed and the addition of some humming noise.

 If you have any questions, please use the comment box bellow.